estnltk/maltparser_training/readme.md

  * You may have to increase the Java memory heap size, e.g. by adding flags `-Xmx2048M` or `-Xmx5048M` to the java command (it is advisable to use a 64bit Java VM; when using a 32bit VM, consider the [possible limitations of setting maximum heap size](http://www.oracle.com/technetwork/java/hotspotfaq-138619.html#gc_heap_32bit));

 After the final optimization step (`-p 3`), the MaltOptimizer [produces](http://nil.fdi.ucm.es/maltoptimizer/userguide.html) a *final configuration file* (`finalOptionsFile.xml`) and a file containing suggested options (`phase3_optFile.txt`), which also contains option `feature_model (-F)`, pointing to *the feature model XML file*.
-These two file names will also be passed as parameters in training of the MaltParser.
+These two file names are to be passed as parameters in the next phase: training of MaltParser.

 ### Training & evaluation (combined)

 The script `train_and_test_maltparser.py` trains a MaltParser model on *training data set*, and after the training, evaluates it on *test data set*, and reports the accuracy.
 Command line flags can be used to specify details of the process:

  * `--n <model_name>` -- specifies name of the model (Default: `estnltkECG`);
- * `--m <maltparser_jar>`-- specifies MaltParser's jar file to be used in training/evaluation (Default: `maltparser-1.8.jar`);
+ * `--m <maltparser_jar>`-- specifies MaltParser's jar file to be used in training/evaluation (Default: `maltparser-1.9.0.jar`);
  *  `--j <java_heap_size>`-- Java heap size argument used in executing Java commands (Default: `-Xmx5048M`);
  * `--in <train_corpus>` -- Training corpus CONLL file (Default: `UD_Estonian-master\et-ud-train.cg3-conll`);
  * `--g <test_corpus>` -- Test corpus CONLL file (Default: `UD_Estonian-master\et-ud-test.cg3-conll`);
  * `--F <finalOptionsFile>` -- *final configuration file* (`finalOptionsFile.xml`) with path (Default: `None`);
  * `--f <feature_model_file>` --  *feature model XML file* with path (Default: `None`);

-The script needs to be executed in a directory that contains `MaltEval.jar`, and also `maltparser-1.8.jar`, alternatively, MaltParser Jar file can be specified via command line argument `--m`.
+The script needs to be executed in a directory that contains `MaltEval.jar`, and also `maltparser-1.9.0.jar`, alternatively, MaltParser Jar file can be specified via command line argument `--m`.

 Note: